-Free Garden Planning Trial Software
+Other Free Trial Garden Planning Software

 The online garden planners from above can be very useful for what they provide.
 They let you start building a garden in virtually no time and don't require a program download.

-However, a full-fledged desktop software may be more beneficial for your needs.
+However, full-fledged desktop software may be more beneficial for your needs.
 They give you many more tools to work with and let you customize nearly every aspect of your garden.

-Following are a few additional garden planning applications.
+The following are a few additional garden planning applications.
 They are functional only for a set number of days and/or are limited in terms of features.